ankrutik/notes/Salad Routine.md

 - Feta Cheese
 ### Storage
 - Iceberg Lettuce, Basil Leaves
 	- Perforated plastic bag sealed with a clip.
 Store on the door in a fridge.
+Anecdotally, the only way they will stay fresh and crisp without wilting.
 - Cucumber, Carrot, Beetroot, Apple, Grapes
 	- Paper bag, in fridge
 - Cherry Tomato